notadeejay/rbc-training/data/Week 4 Day 1/07__If Statements__Exercise.md

 }
 ```

+In these cases, the code wrapped inside the curly brackets of an if statement, will only
+be run **if** the condition evaluates to true.

-Tip: If you’re struggling to understand a some code, go through it slowly and read it out loud.
+**Tip:** If you’re struggling to understand a some code, go through it slowly and read it out loud.
 When you were first learning to read, you probably had to sound out some words, letter by letter.
 This technique works for code too!